PTI-linked independents take Pakistan election lead as counting nears end

 Election results started to trickle in nearly 12 hours after polling for national and provincial assemblies ended on Thursday, showing PTI-affiliated candidates taking a narrow lead, followed by Pakistan Muslim League (PMLN) and Pakistan People’s Party (PPP) contenders.

 Independent candidates, most backed by the PTI, have won 99 seats so far out of 266 total in the National Assembly.
-The PMLN has won 69, and the PPP 52.
-Results are still due for about two dozen more seats.
+The PMLN has won 71 and the PPP 53.
+Results are still due for more than a dozen seats.

 Meanwhile, another former Prime Minister Nawaz Sharif, who heads the PMLN, said he would seek to form a coalition government after his party trailed the independent candidates backed by Khan.